evolarjun/amr/docs/AMRFinder-database.md

 ## `fam.tab`

-Tab-delimited file used internally by AMRFinder to define the heirarchical gene/protein family structure behind the AMRFinder database.
+Tab-delimited file used internally by AMRFinderPlus to define the heirarchical gene/protein family structure behind the AMRFinderPlus database.

 Fields are separated by tab characters and contain as follows: